gallenc/solent2Public/week3/bankcard-parent/card-uml/README.md

 Similarly, logs and receipts of credit card transactions should only contain the last 4 digits of the PAN

 ## Task
-You need to write a set of requirements which describe all of the operations which a façade needs to perform in order to issue and verify a credit card.
+You need to write a set of requirements which describe all of the operations which a faÃ§ade needs to perform in order to issue and verify a credit card.
 Banks need to be able to supply a cvv algorithm to the mechanism.
 You need to also describe  a set of tests to prove the library

 # Credit Card payments